NUBots robot soccer team

 Computer systems engineers combine creativity with technology to develop solutions to some of the world’s greatest challenges.
 They are essential in a wide range of industries like computer design, defence applications, communication networks and internet development.
 With a Bachelor of Computer Systems Engineering (Honours), you might find yourself developing advanced computing equipment for industrial or business systems.
 Or, you could develop or maintain banking data centre to run internet banking services.

-What is computer engineering?
-Computer engineers use digital and computing technologies to solve problems in industrial systems.
+What is computer systems engineering?
+Computer systems engineers use digital and computing technologies to solve problems in industrial systems.
 As part of a Bachelor of Computer Systems Engineering (Honours) you will study courses in areas such as information processing, data transfer, communications, commerce and travel.
-They combine creativity with technology to develop both hardware and software for electronic and microprocessor-based systems.
+Students will learn to combine creativity with technology to develop both hardware and software for electronic and ICT systems.

 Why combine engineering with science?
 Complete these two bachelor degrees in just five years – deepen your technical skills with comprehensive physics courses which are available in the Bachelor of Science.
 Physics is fundamental to engineering and a deeper knowledge of this science can help you solve more complex engineering problems.
 This advanced theoretical background will also open up opportunities in research and development.